ujjwalbiley/Web_Review_Scraper/README.md

 We welcome contributions to enhance functionality, improve efficiency, and add support for additional e-commerce platforms.
 Please refer to the contribution guidelines in the repository for more information.

-## License

-This project is released under the MIT License, making it suitable for both personal and commercial use with proper attribution.